CARhoden/Readme-Gen/README.md

-  # asd
+  # ReadMe Generator

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description

   Hi!
-Im asd!
+Im Connor Rhoden!
 Let me tell you a little about my project.

   ### What was my motivation for creating this project?

-  asd
+  Every project requires a ReadMe this project streamlines the proccess of creating one.

   ### What problem does this solve?

-  asd
+  This project helps create a ReadMe which is required for each project.

   ## Table of Contents